inevitable-commit/wikis/README.md

 Opening the link in browser
 ```

-6. Take query form Stdin.
+6. Take query form `Stdin`.
 Also with no text in prompts.
 ```
 $ wikis --no-prompt-text --query-stdin arch linux